-If you want more information about how much compensation you can expect in a nursing home abuse case, please contact a qualified nursing home injury lawyer.
+For more information about how much compensation you could get in a nursing home abuse case, please contact our experienced nursing home injury lawyer.

-Nursing home neglect and abuse can also cause physical problems, such as malnutrition, weight loss and dehydration.
-Whether it is caused on purpose or from oversight, poor nutrition hurts millions of residents in nursing homes across the U.S. These problems can be due to poor staffing, lack in individual care and high aide turnover.
+Nursing home neglect and abuse can also cause physical problems, such as malnutrition, weight loss, and dehydration.
+Poor nutrition harms millions of residents in nursing homes across the U.S. These problems can be due to poor staffing, lack in individual care, and high aide turnover.

 Mobility is a frequent problem for nursing home residents.
-The best nursing homes ensure that staff members help patients to move around often, exercise and stay as active as their physical limitations allow.
-Good facilities often have walking programs to build muscle strength and tone, as well as increase circulation and improve balance.
+The best nursing homes ensure that staff members help patients move around often, exercise, and stay as active as their physical limitations allow.
+Good facilities often provide walking and exercise programs to build strength, as well as increase circulation and improve balance.

-Injuries that are unexplained, such as broken bones, head injuries or bruises can be a sign that abuse or neglect is happening.
+Injuries that are unexplained, such as broken bones, head injuries, or bruises, can be signs of abuse or neglect.
 People who are not getting enough help can try to do things on their own, leading to injuries.
 Approximately 1,800 seniors living in nursing homes die from falls every year, according to the CDC.

 Neglect and abuse can cause emotional problems for elderly patients.
 They can show fear of caregivers and may not want to talk about issues they are dealing with in the nursing home.
 Patients may become distant from their family and friends and may be depressed due to emotional abuse.

 Do the staff always seem hurried and chaotic when you visit?
-Do they work well as a team or do they have poor attitudes?
+Do they work well as a team, or do they have poor attitudes?
 At mealtimes, do they talk only to each other, or do they talk to residents?
-Also, if you never see the director or manager, this is a sign that the staff may have poor leadership.
+Also, if you never see the director or manager, that indicates that the staff may have poor leadership.

 Your loved one should never feel uncomfortable around any staff member.
 It can be a sign of neglect or abuse.